shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 #### How can I store my leftovers?

 I would not recommend freezing the shrimp.
-However, leftovers will keep will in the fridge for 2-4 days in a air-tight container.
+However, leftovers will keep in the fridge for 2-4 days in an air-tight container.

 ### INSTRUCTIONS: STEP-BY-STEP